 To understand resistor consider it as a simple wire which rather than allowing free flow of electrons through it resistors offer resistance and try to slow down the flow of electrons AKA current.
 Resistors are commonly made out of materials like Carbon, Metal or metal oxide film.
 The resistance property of a resistor depends on the type and amount of mixture or material the resistor is made up of.
 In the above diagram you can see carbon mixture in between the two leads of resistor and it exhibits resistance to current.
-Resistors with high resistance values will be big compared to the low resistance counterparts.
 Read more about the composition of Resistors.

 VI CHARACTERISTICS OF A RESISTOR:

 To understand the working of resistor observe the above VI characteristics for a moment.
 VI – Voltage current characteristics graph usually shows the relationship between Voltage and current for a particular component.
 The VI characteristics for a resistor is pretty linear.
 As you can observe when current flowing through a resistor increases it results in raise of voltage developed across the resistor.
 Although different resistors with different resistance gives varied voltages when similar ampere of current flows through it.
 To simply we can say that Voltage across a resistor is proportional to the current flowing through it.
 Yes a resistor follows Ohm’s law since their relationship between current and voltage is linear in nature.
 Remember Ohm’s law states that “Current through a conductor is directly proportional to the voltage developed across it.

 Now we have come to the most interesting part of this tutorial.
 By now you should have fair understanding of what is resistor and how does it work.
 Let’s take a look at it’s applications and how it is used in circuits.
 Resistor is used